cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Alternate Key Recovery Mechanisms {#alternate-key-recovery}

-Client authentication material can be stored and retrieved using different key recovery mechanisms, provided these mechanisms adhere to the requirements specified in {{deps-keyrec}}.
+Client authentication material can be stored and retrieved using different key recovery mechanisms.
 Any key recovery mechanism that encrypts data in the envelope MUST use an authenticated encryption scheme with random key-robustness (or key-committing).
 Deviating from the key-robustness requirement may open the protocol to attacks, e.g., {{LGR20}}.